timewave-computer/orbital/README.md

 After polytone proxy is created and account receives the callback, users can bank-send funds into the created proxy address.

+This enables users to interact with a single contract address on neutron in order to control an account on any chain that supports cosmwasm (polytone).

+The plan was to have an option to chose between an ICA and Polytone account type for each domain, but we ran out of time.

+- some chains support cosmwasm, but not ICA host, and vice versa
+- having the option to chose between two types of remote chain accounts would enable to cover most domains

 ### Double accounting

 In order to enable the best user experience, system uses an internal double accounting ledger.